jamesmorrisuk/ukveganrecipes/_posts/2020-03-01-no-knead-pretzel-rolls.md

     with.&nbsp;

-    <br>Divide the dough into 8 pieces for rolls the size of the above post or
-    into 4 pieces for much larger rolls. &nbsp;&nbsp;
+    Divide the dough into 8 pieces for rolls the size of the above post or into 4 pieces for much larger rolls. &nbsp;&nbsp;

     Let each dough ball rest & expand one final time.
 If you're skipping the